 The COVID-19 crisis has painfully exposed the deep-seated fragilities of our modern societies.
 We now have an important opportunity to put in place policies to engender a recovery that is not only economically strong, but also more socially inclusive and environmentally sustainable.
 China could lead by example.

-Martin Raiser is the World Bank's country director for China.
-And Sebastian Eckardt is the World Bank's lead economist for China.
+Martin Raiser is the World Bank's Country Director for China, Mongolia & Korea.
+And Sebastian Eckardt is the World Bank's Lead Economist for China.

 (First published on China Daily)